bitsydoge/c-ice/README.md

 **Tools** :

-- Terminal Color : Crossplatform terminal color.
+- bin2c : Convert file to static array in C to load them from the binary

 ## Dependancy :